-The Supply Chain Management Policy will ensure that goods and services are procured compliant with legislation requirements in a fair, equitable, transparent, competitive and cost effective manner.
-It includes the disposal of or assets not needed anymore for basic service delivery and it must be read with the in conjunction with Council's Disposal of Assets Policy.
+The Supply Chain Management Policy will ensure that goods and services are procured in an fair, equitable, transparent, competitive and cost effective manner.
+It also includes the disposal of obsolete assets or inventory.
+Supply Chain Management must also comply with the legislative requirement as per Constitutional mandate and Municipal Finance Management Act.